 Joe Biden names Indian-American Senator Kamala Harris as his running mate

 Harris, whose father is from Jamaica and mother an Indian, is currently the Senator from California.
-Biden, 77, made the announcement in a text message to his supporters on Tuesday, ending days of suspense.
+The 77-year-old former vice president, made the announcement in a text message to his supporters on Tuesday, ending days of suspense.
 It came about a week ahead of his virtual Democratic National Convention that would formally nominate Biden as the party's candidate for the presidential election, challenging incumbent President Trump, a Republican.

 "Joe Biden here.
 I've chosen Kamala Harris as my running mate.
 Together, with you, we're going to beat Trump.
 Add your name to welcome her to the team," Biden said in his message.
 Biden said Harris will be the best partner for him to finally get the country back on track.